-This article is not just a list of the French bakeries in Brisbane.
+This article isn’t just a list of French bakeries in Brisbane.

 Viennoiseries at Chouquette

-The best bakery in Brisbane is the one that’s closest to you.
+The best bakery in Brisbane is the one closest to you

 The best French bakeries in Brisbane – our review